Spirizeon/Spirizeon/README.md

 * [ Security BSides Jammu](https://www.instagram.com/bsidesjammu/) - Community Content Manager
 * [ Blog](https://berzi.hashnode.dev/) — articles explaining underrated concepts like active directory, practical linux, and networking!

-OSS has been a huge part of my educator and mentor journey for many years and I'd like to highlight a few notable projects:
+Building on GitHub has been a huge part of my journey for many years and I'd like to highlight a few notable projects:

 <table>
   <thead align="center">